 Overall, there were several items that Wells Fargo left undisclosed about their loans:

-- Interest rates / APR
+- APR range

 - Minimum application requirements (credit score, time in business, annual revenue)